infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

 ### Common Infrastructure Stack

-This is the first stack that we have written to create common IAM roles that are going to be used globally, such as the ECS task execution role and the GitHub action role.
+This is the first stack that we have written to create common IAM roles that are going to be used globally, such as the ECS task execution role and the GitHub Actions role.

 ### ECS Service Stack (with EFS)